 Each year the Sanford School compiles a Graduate Student Directory.
 The Graduate Student Directory includes photographs and short biographies of students in each Sanford School graduate program (MIDP, MPP, and Ph.D.).
-Please submit a picture (a color photo of your head and face only) and a one-paragraph biography by July 1 (For Fall 22 Admits) in a Word document to SAKAI.
+Please submit a picture (a color photo of your head and face only) and a one-paragraph biography by November 11, 2022 (For Spring 23 Admits) in a Word document to SAKAI.
 To submit it to SAKAI, you need to log in with your net ID and password.

 The biography should contain the following information: